Dynamic flux surrogate-based partitioned methods for interface problems

-Interestingly enough, for the combination test in the single material case, the distinctions between IVR(L) and the other schemes are already perceptible in the surface solution plots shown in Figures \ref{fig:monolithic_singlemat}--\ref{fig:DMD_singlemat}, which reveal the more diffusive nature of the IVR(L) scheme.
+It is also worth pointing out that for the combination test in the single material case, the distinctions between IVR(L) and the other schemes are already perceptible in the surface solution plots shown in Figures \ref{fig:monolithic_singlemat}--\ref{fig:DMD_singlemat}, which reveal the more diffusive nature of this first-order scheme.
 The higher rate of dissipation in IVR(L) is also visible in the plots of the solution profiles along the interface in Figures \ref{fig:interface_consistent_singlemat}--\ref{fig:interface_DMD_singlemat}.
-In contrast, the profile of the DMD-FS solution is again indistinguishable from that of the IVR(C) solution.
+In contrast, the profile of the DMD-FS solution is indistinguishable from that of the reference non-hybrid monolithic solution.